Baby Shaker: Description

-Baby Shaker solely consists of a minigame in which a timer counts from 0 and the sounds of a baby crying are heard over a black-and-white illustration of a baby.
-There are two ways players can calm the baby down: they can either rock their iPhone back and forth as if they are cradling a baby in their arms, or they can shake their iPhone, which results in two red Xs appearing over the baby's eyes, symbolizing the baby's death.
+In Baby Shaker, a timer counts from zero and the sounds of a baby crying are heard over a black-and-white illustration of a baby.
+Players must calm the baby: they can rock their iPhone back and forth like they are cradling the baby, or shake it, which results in two red Xs appearing over the baby's eyes, symbolizing the baby's death.
 After the baby stops crying, the user is asked if they would like to play again.
 The goal of the game is to endure the baby's cries for as long as possible.

+On a plane, on the bus, in a theater.
+Babies are everywhere you don't want them to be!
+They're always distracting you from preparing for that big presentation at work with their incessant crying.
+Before Baby Shaker there was nothing you could do about it.